Exploiting Negative Capacitance for Unconventional Coulomb Engineering

+Before discussing the scope of this result, we first present a stability condition which constrains the values $C_{nc}$ can assume in the proposed configuration.
+The NC state of a material in isolation is thermodynamically unstable, but as argued in Ref.~\cite{salahuddindatta2008}, it can be locally stabilized in a constituent layer provided the composite structure is stable against charge fluctuations.
 We refer to the structure in Fig.~\ref{Fig1}(a) as Metal-Ferroelectric-2DES-Insulator-Metal (MF2IM) configuration (specifying NC material as ferroelectric to connect with notation used in literature~\cite{park2019modeling,luk2022ferroelectric}).
-The necessary and sufficient condition for stability of NC in the MF2IM configuration is (assuming $C_{nc} < 0$ and $C_{d}, C_{q} > 0$, see Appendix~\ref{AppB} for details):
+The necessary and sufficient condition for stability of NC in the MF2IM configuration is (assuming $C_{nc} < 0$, and $C_{d}, C_{q} > 0$, see Appendix B for details):

 Setting $C_{q} = 0$ recovers the familiar stability condition for the widely studied Metal-Ferroelectric-Insulator-Metal (MFIM) structure~\cite{salahuddindatta2008,park2019modeling,iniguez2019ferroelectric}.
 In the opposite limit of $C_{q}\to\infty$, the MF2IM structure decouples into two separate capacitors (assuming the 2DES is connected to a charge reservoir), and NC cannot be stabilized in this case.